gottfried-github/e-commerce-mongo/readme.md

 A public photo is made non-public, if so is specified.

-If after all photos are updated, not public photos are left and the product's `expose` is `true`, it's set to `false`.
+If after all photos are updated, no public photos are left and the product's `expose` is `true`, it's set to `false`.

 ### `_storeSetCoverPhoto`
 #### Parameters